Make the headline of your press release as informative as possible, but don’t make it lengthy.

 By avoiding using these words and phrases in your headlines, you increase the chances of the press release being published in the media.

 The best press release headlines are elegant.
 They convey the meaning of the story but don’t give it all away.
-They are also not a snooze fest to read.
+They also are not a snooze fest to read.
 Likewise, they can be serious or playful, but they shouldn’t be unwieldy.
 They should not oversell the story.
 Some headlines are long and some are short; the best copy editors can create an elegant headline with very little space.